Izhakbd/Computational-Biology-Ex1/README.md

 That is, there is a single executable file - main.exe , that appears in git under the dist folder.

-To run, open the terminal in the path where the executable file is located and run the command ./main.exe
+To run, open the terminal in the path where the executable file is located and run the command ./main.exe  (it some OS you don't need the ./)
 # For section 1:
 There is a menu where you can select the percentage of white cells out of all the cells in the automaton (i.e. the chance that a cell will be white will be higher or lower)
 You can select the number of generations in the menu designated for this purpose (the suggested range is 250-750).
 If a number lower than 250 or higher than 750 is selected, an error message will be thrown – since according to the requirements of the exercise, the automaton must run for at least 250 generations (and I gave an upper limit of 750 because beyond that, it is too heavy)